 The residents are taught all this in weekly seminars and conferences, which occur in protected time during the regular workday.
 Specialists who have direct experience in their subject give didactic conferences.

 Didactic laboratory courses for residents are included each year.
 They are a head and neck dissection course with cadavers, temporal bone dissection course, plating and local flap workshop, endoscopic sinus surgery workshop with cadavers and bronchoesophageal foreign-body removal in animals.
-PGY-2s attend a boot camp.
+PGY-1 and PGY-2 residents attend a boot camp at the beginning of each academic year.

 In addition to the residents' didactic lectures, continuing medical education and patient care lectures are mandatory.
 A head and neck oncology patient conference occurs weekly.
 Seminars in the principles of basic science research occur every two weeks.
 Grand rounds are given each month by specialists in their field at the medical center or from outside institutions.
 Journal Club evaluation of articles in our literature occurs each month.
 Morbidity and mortality review is held monthly.
 Residents develop a quality improvement project.